horovod/horovod/README.rst

-**Note**: There is a `known issue <https://github.com/horovod/horovod/issues/884>`__ when running Horovod with MXNet on a Linux system with GCC version 5.X and above.
-We recommend that you build MXNet from source following this `guide <https://mxnet.incubator.apache.org/install/build_from_source.html>`_ as a workaround for now.
+**Note**: The `known issue <https://github.com/horovod/horovod/issues/884>`__ when running Horovod with MXNet on a Linux system with GCC version 5.X and above has been resolved.
+Please use MXNet 1.4.1 or later releases with Horovod 0.16.2 or later releases to avoid the GCC incompatibility issue.
+MXNet 1.4.0 release works with Horovod 0.16.0 and 0.16.1 releases with the GCC incompatibility issue unsolved.

 PyTorch
 -------